P-value: Interpretations

-In a significance test, the null hypothesis $H_0$ is rejected if the p-value is less than to a predefined threshold value $\alpha$, which is referred to as the alpha level or significance level. $\alpha$ is not derived from the data, but rather is set by the researcher before examining the data. $\alpha$ is commonly set to 0.05, though lower alpha levels are sometimes used.
+In a significance test, the null hypothesis $H_0$ is rejected if the p-value is less than a predefined threshold value $\alpha$, which is referred to as the alpha level or significance level. $\alpha$ is not derived from the data, but rather is set by the researcher before examining the data. $\alpha$ is commonly set to 0.05, though lower alpha levels are sometimes used.
 The 0.05 value (equivalent to 1/20 chances) was originally proposed by Ronald Fisher in 1925 in his famous book entitled "Statistical Methods for Research Workers".

 Different p-values based on independent sets of data can be combined, for instance using Fisher's combined probability test.

 Distribution

 The p-value is a function of the chosen test statistic $T$ and is therefore a random variable.
 If the null hypothesis fixes the probability distribution of $T$ precisely (e.g. $H_0: \theta = \theta_0,$ where $\theta$ is the only parameter), and if that distribution is continuous, then when the null-hypothesis is true, the p-value is uniformly distributed between 0 and 1.
 Regardless of the truth of the $H_0$, the p-value is not fixed; if the same test is repeated independently with fresh data, one will typically obtain a different p-value in each iteration.

 Usually only a single p-value relating to a hypothesis is observed, so the p-value is interpreted by a significance test, and no effort is made to estimate the distribution it was drawn from.
 When a collection of p-values are available (e.g. when considering a group of studies on the same subject), the distribution of significant p-values is sometimes called a p-curve.

 A p-curve can be used to assess the reliability of scientific literature, such as by detecting publication bias or p-hacking.